akpetty/ibtopo2016/README.md

 calc_multi_atm.py is the primary processing script for generating surface feature data from the IceBridge ATM data (and posAV data).

-The processed data can be downloaded from ADD ZENEDO LINK WITH DERIVED DATA.
+The processed data can be downloaded from https://zenodo.org/record/51569.
 Place this in the Data_output folder.
 Note that this data is in a binary Python format so data readers (included in IB_functions.py) are needed.

 The following raw IceBridge datasets are needed before this script will run: